nelvadas/k8s-app-onboarding/README.md

 This document describes a practical guide to onboard applications on a kubernetes based Platform. it explores a way for cluster maintenance team to  automatically create and initialize  application namespaces with custom policies before handling over the namespace to an application team.
-This process relies on [kustomize](https://github.com/kubernetes-sigs/kustomize) and sed commmand to procude ready to go Yaml files for your namespaces.
+This process relies on [kustomize](https://github.com/kubernetes-sigs/kustomize) and sed commmand to produce  the final YAML files for your namespaces.